dgaydukov/cert-spring5/README.md

 # Spring5 certification

 ### Description
-Here is my experience for taking [spring5](https://store.education.pivotal.io/confirm-course?courseid=EDU-1202).
+Here is my experience for taking [spring5](https://store.education.pivotal.io/confirm-course?courseid=EDU-1202) certification.

 ### Why do you need it.
 There are 2 main reasons to get it.